acss-io/atomizer/README.md

 ## Overview

-This is a tool that lets you create atomic.css rules.
+Atomizer is a tool that helps you create Atomic.css rules.

 Atomic.css is a collection of single purpose styling units for maximum reuse that fits well with components in templated frameworks such as React, Ember or Angular.
-For more information we recommend that you read "[Challenging CSS best practices](http://www.smashingmagazine.com/2013/10/21/challenging-css-best-practices-atomic-approach/)" or watch the atomic.css [presentation](https://www.youtube.com/watch?v=ojj_-6Xiud4).
+For more information we recommend that you read "[Challenging CSS best practices](http://www.smashingmagazine.com/2013/10/21/challenging-css-best-practices-atomic-approach/)" or watch the Atomic.css [presentation](https://www.youtube.com/watch?v=ojj_-6Xiud4).

 ## Install